South Korean television dramas in the Philippines: Reactions

 Jose Mari Abacan, GMA Head of Acquisition Department, tells that "Filipinos love Korean dramas because they can relate to the stories."
 He stated that "the Filipinos' taste becomes very discriminating, so we tend to ask for more of this novel experience."

 Several politicians have noted the popularity of Korean dramas in the country.
 President Ferdinand "Bongbong" Marcos, Jr. acknowledged the importance of Korean dramas and culture to the Filipinos: "with Korean restaurants sprouting out around the Philippines, Filipinos have shared stories and have laughed over some kimchi, some samgyeopsal with friends and family, and of course, the countless hours we have spent binge-watching our favorite Korean dramas and listening to K-pop.
 This highlights how the Filipinos love Koreans."
 Filipino politician Rodante Marcoleta complimented that Korean dramas have better stories and has a lot of choices: "they may not be so good at acting, but the flow of the story, especially their society is different so it will attract your interest, you get something to learn.
 They are able to show their culture, we see it ourselves and we say, we should adopt that too."

-In November 21, 2025 Korean dramas is officially stopped.